 Engage on social media

-Ask yourself again if you’ve done enough on social media to make your company more visible.
+Ask yourself again if you’re following social media best practices to make your company more visible.
 It’s not enough to have a Facebook, Twitter, and Instagram account set up to get more eyes on your profiles.
-You have to nurture them by publishing valuable content to make the strategy work.
+You have to create social media campaigns and nurture your audience by publishing valuable content to make the strategy work.
 You also have to remain consistent with what your brand’s voice is to truly engage your audience.

 While there are countless paid efforts on social media you can try out, it’s better to get the basics down to a tee while you’re still in the process of growing your audience and prospects.
+(Learn more about the benefits of using social media here.)
 With a little help from the Digital Marketing Institute, you can start by determining which of the available social media platforms you should focus on.

-- Facebook would be helpful if you plan to reach a wider audience or target a very specific niche.
+- Facebook would be helpful if you plan to reach a wider group of people or find your target audience.